 Under the terms of the agreement, JDL will acquire all outstanding shares of Luna Gold pursuant to a plan of arrangement in exchange for 1.105 JDL common shares for each Luna Gold common share.
 This exchange ratio represents consideration of approximately C$2.20 per Luna Gold share based on the JDL share price as at the close of market on January 31, 2017, a premium of approximately 16% to Luna Gold’s 20-day volume weighted average price and 23% to Luna Gold’s share price as at the close of market on January 31, 2017.

 The transaction is subject to shareholder approval.
-A joint information circular detailing the terms and conditions of the transaction will be filed with regulatory authorities and mailed to the securityholders of Luna Gold and shareholders of JDL in accordance with applicable securities laws.
-The special meetings of both companies are expected to be held in the second half of March 2017, with the expectation of completing the Transaction by the end of March 2017.
+A joint information circular detailing the terms and conditions of the transaction has been filed with regulatory authorities and mailed to the securityholders of Luna Gold and shareholders of JDL in accordance with applicable securities laws.
+The special meetings of both companies will be held on March 24, with the expectation of completing the Transaction by the end of March 2017.
+More information about the special meeting and downloads of the meeting materials can be found here.

 Additional information about JDL Gold and its asset base is available on JDL Gold’s website.